-The XIX is case in point, with its radically unusual silhouette.
-Apparently influenced by the black mamba snake, it’s definitely got one eye on the style horizon with its braided sleeve in place of laces.
-There’s also a carbon fiber support shank and full-length Zoom Airbag with a traditional Air unit in the heel, making these some of the most comfortable and best Jordan shoes around.
+The XIX is a case in point, with its radically unusual silhouette.
+Apparently influenced by the black mamba snake, it’s got one eye on the style horizon with its braided sleeve in place of laces.
+A carbon fiber support shank and full-length Zoom Airbag with a traditional Air unit in the heel make these some of the most comfortable and best Jordan shoes around.

 |Year first release:||2004|

 Air Jordan X: Released in 1994